sapphire-p/SEI-Project-3/README.md

 **This project has been deployed online and can be viewed [HERE](https://museummapper.herokuapp.com/).**

+(Please allow a few seconds for it to load!)

 To access all features you can create an account by clicking Register, or feel free to use the test login, which is ‘admin59’ for both username and password.

 ## The Brief